kubukoz/steve/README.md

 - Add tests for Registry/Resolver
 - Stateless hash calculation
+- Client method for listing images in the registry
+- Tests for hashing
+- New format of hashes

 ## Episode ???

 - Migration to Weaver
-- Client methods for viewing the registry?
 - Logging unification